splunk/splunk-operator/docs/_configuration/Ingress.md

 ##### Splunk Forwarder data with TLS Gateway Termination

 In this configuration, Istio is terminating the encryption at the Gateway and forwarding the decrypted traffic to Splunk Enterprise.
+{: .note }
-Note that in this case the Forwarder's outputs.conf should be configured for TLS, while the Indexer's input.conf should be configured to accept non-encrypted traffic.
+In this case the Forwarder's outputs.conf should be configured for TLS, while the Indexer's input.conf should be configured to accept non-encrypted traffic.